saltstack/salt-user-guide/docs/topics/state-system.rst

 .. image:: ../_static/img/state-compiler-routines.png
    :align: right
    :alt: The state compiler routines where the high data output by the render is processed.
-There is a reconciliation that is processed in the following order: _in, use, prereq, extend, name(s), and lastly the low state compiler.
+There is a reconciliation that is processed in the following order: _in, use, prereq, extend, name or names, and lastly the low state compiler.

 Reconciliation
 ______________